barelyhuman/reaper.is/pages/writing/20230901-typing-routine.md

 Now, we need to intentionally increase a bit of our speed, still trying to be comfortable, what I do at this stage is try to type the word in a stretch, wait a bit and then type the next one and keep going at that till I'm done with this

 ### Speed up all the way
 At this point, type like your life depends on it and type as quickly as you think you can.
-I shift focus to looking at the next letter while typing the current focused letter and keep going, I normally do this 2 types instead of once just because it's fun.
+I shift focus to looking at the next letter while typing the current focused letter and keep going, I normally do this 2 times instead of once just because it's fun.

 ### Slow back down
 Let the brain and fingers rest at this point and go back to simple glide based typing.